JohannesPfeifer/DSGE_mod/README.md

 and providing tractable replication files for important models that can be useful for further model development.

+# Contributing your own mod-files

+Contributions of replication files to this collection are highly welcomed.
+When doing do, e.g. through pull requests, please clearly line out which results of the original paper are replicated so that correctness can be verified.

 # Contained Mod-files

 ## Ascari_Sbordone_2014.mod